 At one time this would have been the most common reason for a Spanish mortgage.
 However, given the recent economic climate, it has moved aside and taken second place to remortgages and equity release.

 During the boom times of the Spanish property market it was often possible to get a mortgage based on the Loan-To-Value, however these days most banks will only lend according to the Loan-To-Cost.
 What this means is that lenders will take the purchase price over and above a valuation figure.

-The average maximum LTC or LTV in Spain is currently low (around 70%), however it is possible to purchase property´s that have a higher loan compared to the purchase price of the property.
+The average maximum LTC or LTV in Spain is currently around 80%, however it is possible to obtain higher loan-to-value's in some cases (up to 100%).
 These are possible on properties the banks themselves are selling.
 Many banks have repossessed properties on their books and will loan at a higher ratio.
-Find out more about overseas mortgages.
+Contact us to find the latest rates and deals available

 Remortgage and Equity Release

 Many Spanish property owners are looking to refinance their portoflio, either to release capital or obtain a better interest rate.
 It has often been the case that mortgage lenders in Spain, do NOT decrease their mortgage interest rates in line with the fall in the Euribor.
 However, many poperty owners have succesfully sought legal advice, and the lenders have reduced their interest rate to a more 'fair' level, given the Euribor rates.